 Cauliflower is really having a moment.
 And lucky for us, that has led way to a lower-calorie, nutrient-filled pizza base.
 It’s pretty easy to make your own cauliflower crust — throw some florets into a food processor and mix it with eggs and spices — or you can pick some up from the store.
 But just pay attention to the ingredient list for the store-bought options: Not all cauliflower crust pizza is lower in calories and carbs, so be sure to read the label.

 Maguire says you can also opt for a broccoli crust if you prefer, or mix them both for a cauli-broc mash-up!
 It’s the perfect springboard for layering on your veggie tomato sauce (see above), roasted broccoli, tomato, spinach, garlic, mushrooms, and cheese for one big, happy, veggie pizza garden.

 5. Cook up cauliflower fried rice

 The best part of this cauliflower boom?
 Pretty much every grocery store now carries pre-“riced” cauliflower, which is an excellent base for veggie fried rice.
-We love this cauliflower fried rice recipe that’s loaded with green peas, carrots, and other flavorful additions.
-It also includes chicken for some protein!
+We love cauliflower fried rice that’s loaded with green peas, carrots, and other flavorful additions.
+It can also include chicken for some protein!